 After the network has learned some classifications, it may be of interest to the user to examine the particular responses of the network to individual cue patterns in the training set.
-For instance, in cases where the network is not performing perfectly, it could be that it is responding correctly to some cues, but not to others.
+For instance, in cases where the network is not performing perfectly, it could be that it is responding correctly to some cues, but not to others, rather than responding inaccurately to all of the stimuli.
 By double-clicking on the list item "Probe Network Responses To Selected Patterns", the user causes the program to provide a form that allows the network to be tested one cue pattern at a time.

-The form that permits this is depicted on the right.
-The form provides a large window in which network behavior is printed.
-When the form is initially presented, this large window is blank.
+The form that permits this is depicted below.
+It provides a window in which network behavior is printed.
+When the form is initially presented, this window is blank.
 Left-button mouse clicks on the arrow controls at the top of the form are used to select the number of the pattern to be presented to the network.
 When the desired pattern number has been selected, the "Ok" button is pressed.
-The cue pattern is then presented to the network. and the network's response is displayed.
+The cue pattern is then presented to the network, and the network's response is displayed.
 The display provides details about the cue pattern, the actual network response, the desired network response, and the error of the network.
 For instance, in the illustration, Pattern 4 has just been presented to the network.